devarthurmiranda/Post-It-App/Reports/3-Simplicty.md

       One of the specific practices we implemented was the classification of folders and naming the methods appropriately.
-The objective was to facilitate access and understanding of the code understanding of the code for the entire team.
+The objective was to facilitate access and understanding of the code for the entire team.

 Methodology used: